Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 These are a few examples of alternatives to commonly used ingredients in conventional pizzas.

-Although these alternate ingredients are used with oil, sugar, and salt, eggs are never part of the combination.
+Although these alternate ingredients are used with olive oil, sugar, and salt, eggs are never part of the combination.

 Adding eggs to pizza dough will cause too much moisture, and density something you do not want to see in your pizzas.